TIBCOSoftware/flogo/docs/content/glossary/_index.md

 # Glossary

-Flogo terminology and constructs, defined here, all in one place.
+Flogo terminology and constructs, defined here, all in one place in a logical order vs alphabetical.

 ## App